Foreclosures in British Columbia: A Practical Buyer’s Guide

 What Is a Foreclosure in British Columbia?

-When mortgage payments fall into arrears, the lender issues a notice of default.
-If the default is not corrected within the required time period, the lender can proceed with selling the property under power of sale.
+If the issue is not resolved within that timeframe, the lender can proceed with selling the property under Power of Sale.

-By law, the lender must attempt to obtain fair market value.
-This means that foreclosures in British Columbia are not typically extreme discounts, although opportunities may exist depending on property condition, motivation, or market timing.
+Under British Columbia law, the lender must attempt to obtain fair market value.
+This is a key point.
+It means that most foreclosures are not sold at extreme discounts.
+Price reductions may occur, but they are typically related to property condition, location, or broader market conditions.

 Types of Foreclosure Properties in British Columbia